decentraland/wearable-preview/README.md

 - `disableFadeEffect`: if `true` it will disable css transitions (the fade in / fade out effect).
 This is useful for automation tests.
 - `disableDefaultEmotes`: if `true` and `emote` is not passed, it will not load the default IDLE emote.
 - `showSceneBoundaries`: if `true` it will show a cylinder representing the recommended scene boundaries.
+- `showThumbnailBoundaries`: if `true` it will show a square representing the thumbnail boundaries.
 - `env`: The environment to use, it can be `prod` (uses mainnet wearables and catalysts) or `dev` (uses testnet wearables and catalysts).

 Example: https://wearable-preview.decentraland.org?contract=0xee8ae4c668edd43b34b98934d6d2ff82e41e6488&item=5